petitbato/Pygame_Snake/README.md

 # Snake Project

 ## Description
-This project is an implementation of the classic Snake game using Python.
-The goal of the game is to control a snake that grows by eating objects while avoiding obstacles and walls.
+This project is an implementation of the classic Snake game using the Pygame library in Python.
+The goal of the game is to control a snake that grows and gets points by eating objects while avoiding obstacles and walls.

 ## Features
 - Control the snake with arrow keys
-- Increase the length of the snake when it eats an object
+- Increase the length of the snake when it eats a fruit
-- Handle collisions with walls and the snake's body
+- Manage the window size
 - Display the score
+- Store the scoreboard in json format
+- Amazing music and graphics

 ## Prerequisites
 - Python 3.8+